sugarlabs/musicblocks-launcher/README.md

 gsed -i 's/sed/gsed/g' patch.sh
-sh ./patch.sh # patches the musicblocks-app so that it is compatible with electron npx electron-builder --mac --publish never mkdir -p dist/dmg mv dist/*.dmg dist/dmg/.
+sh ./patch.sh # patches the musicblocks-app so that it is compatible with electron npx electron-builder --mac --publish never
 ```

-This will create a Musicblocks `.dmg` executable in `./dist/dmg/`.
+This will automatically create a `dist` folder with a `MusicBlocks*.dmg`.

 ## License

 This software is free, ["Free as in Freedom"](https://www.gnu.org/philosophy/free-sw.en.html).
-The original source code of the Musicblocks web interface is licensed under GNU AGPL.
+The original source code of the Music Blocks web interface is licensed under GNU AGPL.
-The source code of the [Musicblocks](https://musicblocks.sugarlabs.org) is available
+The source code of the [Music Blocks](https://musicblocks.sugarlabs.org) is available
 at [GitHub](https://github.com) repository:
 [https://github.com/sugarlabs/musicblocks](https://github.com/sugarlabs/musicblocks)